microsoft/studentambassadors/Bug-Bash/C# Beginner Training/1_LP_AZ_get-started-with-c-sharp/M01-write-your-first-c-sharp-code/includes/2b-exercise-write-your-first-code.md

 ## Write your first line of code

-There's a long standing tradition among software developers to print the phrase "Hello World!" to a command line or console window.
+There's a long-standing tradition among software developers to print the phrase "Hello World!" to a command line or console window.
 As you'll experience, you can learn a lot about programming and the C# programming language from this simple exercise.

 ### Step 1: Enter the code into the .NET Editor

 The .NET Editor and output pane provide a great in-browser experience that's perfect for this tutorial approach.
 The .NET Editor is located on the right-hand side of this web page.
 The output pane is below it.

-Later, you'll graduate to use either Visual Studio Code or the full Visual Studio IDE to build larger and more interesting code examples; even entire applications.
+Later, you'll graduate to use either Visual Studio Code or the full Visual Studio IDE to build more extensive and exciting code examples, even entire applications.

 Enter this code into the .NET Editor on the right: